potassco/clingo/INSTALL.md

 - Variable `PYCLINGO_INSTALL_DIR` can be used to customize where to install the python module.
   (Default: automatically detected)
-- Variable `PYCLINGO_USE_CFFI` can be used to build and install the clingo packages using Python's cffi package instead of using Python's C API.
-  (Default: `OFF`)

 Note that it can happen that the found Python interpreter does not match the found Python libraries if the development headers for the interpreter are not